Ultra-transient grating spectroscopy for visualization of surface acoustics: Results

 \subsection{Concluding Remarks}

-In summary, we have demonstrated that ultra-transient grating spectroscopy (UTGS) provides an unprecedented experimental capability to visualize the complete surface acoustic response in elastically anisotropic crystals.
-By capturing and analyzing the rich information encoded within the initial nanoseconds of the elastodynamic response (the so-called ultra-transient region), UTGS generates experimental maps that strikingly replicate the corresponding component of the theoretical elastodynamic Green’s function in all its complexity.
-This goes far beyond conventional surface acoustic wave (SAW) characterization that TGS is suited for, bringing direct and detailed insight into the acoustics of the studied crystals.
+Due to the emergence of the ultra-transient gratings, the transient grating spectroscopy provides an unprecedented experimental capability to visualize the complete surface acoustic response in elastically anisotropic materials, as we have demonstrated here on benchmark examples of two prototypical cubic single crystals.
+This goes far beyond conventional surface acoustic wave characterization that TGS has been designed for, bringing direct and detailed insight into the acoustics of the studied crystals.
+By capturing and analyzing the rich information encoded within the initial nanoseconds of the elastodynamic response (which we call the ultra-transient region), the UTGS approach generates experimental maps that strikingly replicate the corresponding $|G_{13}|$ component of the theoretical elastodynamic Green’s function in all its complexity.

+The finer structure of the frequency-domain Green's function corresponds to the behavior of partial waves the elastodynamic response of the surface is composed of, at a given frequency and wavevector.
+With conversions between homogeneous and evanescent partial waves, a sharp change in the ultra-transient part of the signal arises, leading to a detectable contrast variation in the TGS map.
+Not only that these contrast variations enable determining the velocities of bulk elastic modes, which is beneficial for inverse determination of elastic constants.
+In addition, they directly evidence acoustic energy steering from the surface into the bulk by homogeneous partial waves, or conserving it along the surface by evanescent partial waves---phenomena that arise from superpositions of wave fields of arrays of coherent acoustic sources on the surface.

-The ability to obtain such comprehensive experimental Green's function maps (without requirements on cryogenic temperatures and with high selectivity in wave-vector orientation) opens significant new possibilities for materials characterization and for a deeper understanding of coupled phenomena in advanced materials; this we have recently demonstrated on examples of superelastic\cite{song_lightweight_2025} and magnetic shape memory\cite{repcek_compliant_2024} single crystals, as well as thin epitaxially grown films.\cite{Grabec2024_NiTi} The all-optical contactless nature of the UTGS analysis predetermines the newly developed approach to be used under various extreme conditions (low and high temperatures, strong magnetic fields, irradiation), enabling direct in-situ observation of the Green's functions of materials under these conditions with time or with additional external stimuli.
-This opens a novel, previously explored pathway for studying the relationship between elastic behavior and functional performance in newly developed materials.
+The all-optical contactless nature of the UTGS analysis predetermines the presented approach to be used under various extreme conditions (low and high temperatures, strong magnetic fields, irradiation), enabling direct in-situ observation of the frequency-domain $|G_{13}|$ components of materials under these conditions with time or with additional external stimuli.
+This opens a novel, previously unexplored pathway for studying the relationship between elastic behavior and functional performance in newly developed materials.